nextflow-io/training/docs/nf_customize/03_execution.md

 ## Testing `nf-core/demo` with profiles

-A profile is a set of configuration attributes that can be added to your execution command by using the `-profile` option.
+A profile is a set of configuration attributes that can be added to your execution command by using the `-profile` option:

 ```bash
 -profile <profile name>
 ```

 Configuration profiles are defined using the special scope `profile` within configuration files.
-Profiles group the attributes that belong to the same profile using a common prefix.
+Profiles group the attributes that belong to the same profile using a common prefix:

 ```console title="example.config" linenums="1"
 profiles {